Tornadoes of 1989: July 10

+July 31 (Philippines)

+A tornado hit certain parts of Metro Manila at around 03:00 PhST.
+It destroyed several houses and uprooted trees which amounted to ₱1 million.
+A total of 9 people were injured from the tornado.
+Five people were killed in Malabon after the tornado collapsed a concrete wall.
+In Caloocan, three houses were damaged as the tornado blew away roofs.
+In Quezon City, a concrete wall from a memorial garden collapsed.
+Debris were scattered next to the North Luzon Expressway.
+The tornado caused power outages in the area after it toppled electrical posts.
+After the incident, the Philippine National Red Cross and the Department of Social Welfare and Development began relief operations for tornado victims.

 August

 There were 36 tornadoes confirmed in the US in August.

 September

 There were 31 tornadoes confirmed in the US in September.

+September 10 (Philippines)

+A tornado spawned by Typhoon Sarah (Openg) struck San Miguel Naval Communications Station in San Antonio, Zambales where it uprooted trees, toppled power lines, and damaged buildings worth estimating $150,000.
+It also injured 2 people after a tree struck their vehicle.

 October

 There were 30 tornadoes confirmed in the US in October.

 November

 There were 57 tornadoes confirmed in the US in November.

 November 15–16

 A destructive tornado outbreak affected a large swath of the southern and eastern United States as well as Canada in Mid-November.
 It produced at least 40 tornadoes, with 30 deaths coming as a result of two deadly tornadoes.
 The most devastating tornado occurred in Huntsville, Alabama, when an F4 tornado killed 21 people on the afternoon of the 15th.
 Twelve of the people killed in Huntsville were in cars.
 Nine more fatalities were reported at a single elementary school by an F1 tornado on the 16th in Newburgh, New York (although analysis has concluded that this was more likely the result of a downburst).
 Tornadoes occurred across 15 states and Quebec during the outbreak.